etammam/enigma/README.md

 # Enigma
-secure string with encryption based on symmetric key
+a simple high-performance string encryption and decryption tool based on given symmetric key
-##Usage
+## Usage
 install this pakage using nuget package manager
 `PM> install-package Fondness.Enigma`
 configure you application to use the engima encryption engin by configure the core service